 - Check out the latest version of your app’s source code from your repository

-- Compile the the target binary for each iOS device type in parallel on individual containers
+- Compile the target binary for each iOS device type in parallel on individual containers

 - Automatically check that your new binary installs and runs on each iOS device type by running a quick smoke test with Bitbar App Crawler or with your scripted tests (any framework goes).

-Step-by-Step: How to Build iOS App on Cloud
+Step-by-Step: How to Build iOS App in the Cloud

 To run a build job in Bitbar Cloud utilizing a container technology, you can upload a build script instead of tests.
 In